eemeli/yaml/docs/05_content_nodes.md

 class NodeBase {
-  comment?: string        // a comment on or immediately after this commentBefore?: string  // a comment before this range?: [number, number]
+  comment?: string        // a comment on or immediately after this commentBefore?: string  // a comment before this range?: [number, number, number]
-      // the [start, end] range of characters of the source parsed
+      // The [start, value-end, node-end] character offsets for the part
-      // into this node (undefined for pairs or if not parsed) spaceBefore?: boolean
+      // of the source parsed into this node (undefined if not parsed). spaceBefore?: boolean
       // a blank line before this node and its commentBefore tag?: string   // a fully qualified tag, if required